abhi3700/my_coding_toolkit/mac_for_win.md

 - zoom level:
   - 2 fingers wide apart: zoom in
   - 2 fingers close in: zoom out
+- zoom level (works on every App):
+  - hold the `cmd` key pressed, then use 2 fingers together in 1-direction (scroll up/down) to zoom in/out

 ## Browser (chrome-based)